Barnsdall Art Park: Barnsdall Art Center

-The Barnsdall Art Center provides college-level art instruction at low cost in a Frank Lloyd Wright building.
-The center is temporarily housed in the Junior Arts Center due to the closure of the Frank Lloyd Wright building for safety reasons.
+The Barnsdall Art Center provides college-level art instruction at low cost.
 The Barnsdall Art Center Student Advisory Committee provides support and student influence for the center's growth.
 The non-profit organization provides volunteer services with registration and financial assistance by covering programs and classes that the City is unable to fund.

 The Junior Arts Center

+The Junior Arts Center was originally located within an old pump house on the Barnsdall estate.
+Since 1967, it has been housed in a structure designed by Hunter & Benedict and Kahn, Farrell & Associates.
 The Junior Arts Center offers art programs to children and youth aged 3–18.
 Art instruction held at the center throughout the year includes drawing, painting, film making, printmaking, acting, photography, and sculpture.
 Parent/child classes are also available.
 The arts center's children's gallery features the work of young artists.

 The Junior Arts Center Gallery provides family-oriented exhibitions by both children's and adults' work, as well as interactive family exhibits.
 Annual special events include Día de los Muertos, Aline Barnsdall Day, the culmination of children's classes, and the Barnsdall Art Center's students exhibit.